Tips for Choosing the Right Home Gym

 The Powerline BSG10X includes five workout stations.
 These are the press station, the lat pulldown station, the leg developer, the mid pulley station, and the low pulley station.
 It comes with several accessories, and there’s also a leg press station attachment available for it (not included).
 The machine offers the possibility to execute more than 40 exercises.
 Read Full Review.

-The Marcy Diamond is a multifunction Smith machine, offering several workout stations along with the Smith cage.
+The Marcy Diamond is a multifunction Smith machine, offering several workout stations and the Smith cage.
 It also integrates a cable crossover, and a bench with a curl pad, offering the possibility to execute more than 100 exercises.
 The leg developer also allows you to perform standard leg curls.
-The weight plates do not come with it, and it requires Olympic-type plates.
+However, the weight plates do not come with it, and it requires Olympic-type plates.
 Read Full Review.

 The Body-Solid StrengthTech EXM2500S is a mid-range home gym featuring a solid frame made of 2″ x 4″, 12-ga steel tubing.
 It’s highly durable and coated with corrosion-resistant paint, white being the only color available at the moment.
-It comes equipped with 22 fiberglass reinforced pulleys and steel cables rated for 2,000 lbs tensile strength.
+In addition, it comes equipped with 22 fiberglass reinforced pulleys and steel cables rated for 2,000 lbs tensile strength.

 The machine features a classic cast iron weight stack with a total weight of 210 lbs.
 It includes 21 weight plates, 10 lbs each.
-The stack is not upgradable, but since the cables and pulleys are highly durable, you can always improvise.
+The stack is not upgradeable, but you can always improvise since the cables and pulleys are highly durable.

 The EXM2500S includes six workout stations.
 These are press station, lat pulldown station, leg attachment, fly station, low pulley station, mid pulley station.
 Thus, the home gym allows the execution of more than 40 exercises.
 There are also several accessories included.
 Read Full Review.

 The Inspire Fitness BL1 home gym offers the range of exercises of most weight stack machines.
-However, when it comes to weight resistance, it has a different system.
+However, it has a different system when it comes to weight resistance.
 It’s a leverage machine and uses your body weight as the main element of weight resistance.
-The “BL” in its name stands for “Body Lift.”
+So the “BL” in its name stands for “Body Lift.”
 And when it comes to weight resistance, it offers a range between 10% and 150% of your total body weight.

 The Inspire Fitness BL1 comes equipped with an adjustable seat and backrest.
 The seat adjusts vertically, while the backrest adjusts horizontally.
 Both offer several adjustment positions to accommodate users of all sizes and facilitate various exercises.
-There are five workout stations available, including chest fly, chest press, low pulley, high pulley, and leg developer.
+In addition, there are five workout stations available, including chest fly, chest press, low pulley, high pulley, and leg developer.
 Read Full Review.

-Although the Bowflex Xtreme 2SE costs quite a bit more than the Blaze models, it does not offer an extendable backrest for horizontal exercises.
+Although the Bowflex Xtreme 2SE costs more than the Blaze models, it does not offer an extendable backrest for horizontal exercises.
 However, this particular fitness machine does have something extra.
 It has a mid-pulley workout station; the mid pulleys can attach in two ways to make available different exercises.
-There’s a small bar attached to the frame right above the backrest of the machine, and by connecting the mid pulleys to it, you can perform ab crunches.
-There are; however, two other middle bars situated lower than the ab crunch bar, which is also longer, with four positions each for the pulleys.
+First, there’s a small bar attached to the frame right above the backrest of the machine, and by connecting the mid pulleys to it, you can perform ab crunches.
+There are, however, two other middle bars situated lower than the ab crunch bar, which is also longer, with four positions each for the pulleys.
 These bars make available various press exercises.